Abu Tayeb Muhammad Zahirul Alam

 Abu Tayeb Muhammad Zahirul Alam is a retired lieutenant general of the Bangladesh Army.
 He served as force commander of the United Nations Mission in Liberia (UNMIL).
-He was the first officer in the Bangladesh Army to achieve such a high post in a UN Peacekeeping Mission.
-Previously he was the commandant of the National Defence College, Bangladesh.
+Previously he was the commandant of the Bangladesh National Defence College.
 He is serving as chairman of Hamdard Public College's governing body.

 Personal life and education

 He was born in 1952 in Boalkhali, East Bengal (now Bangladesh).
 He is married and has two children.

 Alam obtained his master's degree in war studies from King's College London in 1993, where he was a Chevening Scholar, and has studied at the Royal College of Defence Studies in the United Kingdom.

 Career

 In Army

 He joined the army in 1975 and has served in various capacities.
 From 1998 to 2000, he was director of military training at the Army headquarters.
 During 2001–2003, he served as division commander.
 Prior to his appointment as force commander of United Nations Mission in Liberia (UNMIL), he was serving as commandant of the National Defence College, from 04 Jan 2004 to 12 Jun 2008.
 He was supposed to join the High Commission to Australia as an ambassador, but later Lieutenant General Masud Uddin Chowdhury joined instead.
 Then, he got the prestigious appointment as force commander at Liberia.